Projects per year

 Kerem has worked with many organizations, including First Milk, Glasgow City Council, NHS, Scottish Power, Scottish Southern Energy and Technip, in a variety of projects ranging from short-term consultancy/knowledge exchange to long-term research partnerships.

-In his spare time, Kerem likes to play ultimate frisbee and go hiking.
+In his spare time, Kerem likes to go hillwalking.

-My broad research area is operations research, with a focus in integer and combinatorial optimization, and their applications in practice.
-Since my PhD thesis, I have been working on production planning and lot-sizing problems, as well as a number of integer optimization applications, in particular large-scale transportation problems (such as airline scheduling and vessel crew scheduling), and health applications (such as radiation treatment planning and nurse rostering).
+My broad research area is operations research, with a focus in integer, network and robust optimization, and their applications in practice.
+Since my PhD thesis, I have been working on production planning and lot-sizing problems, as well as a number of optimization applications, in particular large-scale transportation problems (such as airline scheduling and vessel crew scheduling), and health applications (such as radiation treatment planning, nurse rostering and home care routing).

 I have been extensively involved with teaching activities in various levels from undergraduate to Masters since I was a PhD student.
 I was exposed to course development as early as the last year of my PhD studies, and I have received extensive teaching training during my PhD studies as well as during my employments.
 I have used my research in a number of teaching activities, and have employed a range of state-of-the-art technologies (such as access grid and virtual workspace) in various courses.